 Anna-Greta and Holger Crafoord´s Fund was established in 1980 and the first prize was awarded in 1982.
-The prize is intended to promote international basic research in the disciplines Astronomy and Mathematics, Geosciences, Biosciences (with particular emphasis on ecology) and Polyarthritis (e.g. rheumatoid arthritis).
+The prize is intended to promote international basic research in the disciplines Mathematics and Astronomy, Geosciences, Biosciences (with particular emphasis on ecology) and Polyarthritis (e.g. rheumatoid arthritis).

 The prize disciplines have been chosen so as to complement those for which the Nobel Prizes are awarded.
 The prize is awarded in one discipline each year in accordance with a set scheme: